Loved ones remember mother whose death remains under investigation

 “I was going to keep pushing and keep fighting until I found her.”

-She just wishes that she wasn’t actually the one to find the body.
+She just wished that she wasn’t actually the one to find the body.

-“I’m angry because I feel if anyone had’ve cared enough to really really work to find her… Me and her daughters wouldn’t have had to see what we saw that day.”
+“I’m angry because I feel if anyone had’ve cared enough to really really work to find her… Me and her daughters wouldn’t have had to see what we saw that day,” she said.

 This is an active investigation.
 An autopsy for Hagerty is scheduled for Monday.